loraaaamrita/asset-tracker-angular/README.md

 ​
 ## Deployment
 ​
-The project can be deployed on MAC, Linux, Windows or on a cloud platform including AWS, Azure, Predix or Cloud Foundry.
-For a list of all libraries used in the frontend please refer to the `package.json` file.
+The project can be deployed on MAC, Linux, Windows or on a cloud platform including AWS, Azure or a provider of your choice.
 ​
 ## Running the project on your computer
 ​
 The project can be run locally by copying frontend and the API server files into distinct folders on your computer.

 In addition, a PostgreSQL database must be setup.
 There is a sql script located `/src/assets/asset-tracker.sql'.
-It can be run to setup the required database structure.
+It can be run to setup the required database structure and configuration data.

 Setting up a PostgreSQL database is outside the scope of this document, for further instructions please visit the https://www.postgresql.org

 ​
 NodeJS along with NPM (Node Package Manager) will need to be installed on your computer https://nodejs.org/en/.